Kaleabgw/Communichat/README.md

 -Messaging: Communichat, by using Chat Engine API, allows users to send and receive messages instantly.

--Profile Pictures/Avatars: Allows users to customize their profile pictures either using pictures or any avatar pictures.
+-Profile Pictures/Avatars: Allow users to customize their profile pictures either using pictures or any avatar pictures.

 -Group Chats: Communichat supports group chats, enabling users to engage and connect with more than one person at a time.